aasakyadigitals/Analysis-Test/README.md

 Please update your solution here only by creating a new file with your name i.e. Yourname.math or Yourname.md or Yourname.js if you are found of programming you can showcase your proof of concept by providing a detailed program in language you prefer.
+You can also clone this repo and insert your answers and push this back.
 ## DeadLine :- 2 Days from the time of receiving.